On bi-skew braces and brace blocks: Preliminaries

 Note that $A=A_\op$ if and only if $A$ is a brace.
 It is still possible that $A\cong A_\op$ when $A\neq A_\op$, although this is generally not the case.
-The internal structures of $A$ and $A_\op$ are strongly related however, as one can check that their ideals coincide.
-As a concrete example we observe that $A_\op^2=A*_\op A$ is an ideal of $A$.
+The internal structures of $A$ and $A_\op$ are strongly related however, as the following result, whose proof is immediate, shows.

+\begin{proposition} Let $A$ be a skew brace.
+Then the ideals of $A$ and $A_\op$ coincide. \end{proposition} As a concrete application of Proposition~\ref{prop: ideals of op} we observe that $A_\op^2=A*_\op A$ is an ideal of $A$.